Ecclesial ConsumerismJul 5th, 2010 | By Bryan Cross | Category: Blog Posts

 Before answering that question, consider another example.
 The Health & Wealth form of Christianity largely took shape in the United States in the mid to late twentieth century, in the writings and preaching of E.W.
 Kenyon, Kenneth Hagin and Kenneth Copeland.
 But now it is being exported from the United States to many other parts of the world, including Africa:

-The Health & Wealth gospel is a false gospel, as Fr.
+The Health & Wealth gospel is a distortion of the gospel, as Fr.
 Barron succinctly explains.
-But I used to view the Health & Wealth form of Christianity as a radical aberration from Protestantism.
+But I used to view the Health & Wealth form of Christianity as a radical aberration from Protestant Christianity.
 Of course in certain ways it is.
-Yet, over time I have come to believe that the Health & Wealth form of Christianity is simply a more unabashed and fully developed expression of the very same ecclesial consumerism that is intrinsic to Protestantism as such, because in Protestantism the individual retains ultimate interpretive authority, and so is de facto his own ecclesial and spiritual center of gravity.
-Ultimately there is no principled difference between selecting a worship experience on the basis of what it does for me, and selecting a theology or interpretation of Scripture based on what it [promises to give] to me, or selecting a denomination based on how closely it matches my own interpretation of Scripture.
+Yet, over time I have come to believe that the Health & Wealth form of Christianity is simply a more unabashed outworking and fully developed expression of the very same ecclesial consumerism that is subtly intrinsic to all forms of Christianity in which the individual retains ultimate interpretive authority, and so is de facto his own ecclesial and spiritual center of gravity.
+In this paradigm what counts as church for him must conform sufficiently to his interpretation.
+Ultimately, however, there is no principled difference between selecting a worship experience on the basis of what it does for me, and selecting a theology or interpretation of Scripture based on what it [promises to give] to me, or selecting a denomination based on how closely it matches my own interpretation of Scripture.
 In each case the ultimate criterion remains conformity to my tastes, desires, opinions and interpretations.
 There is no principled difference between choosing where to worship based on conformity to my own interpretation of Scripture, and choosing where to worship based on its conformity to my own musical preferences, whether the dress is formal or informal, whether there are plenty of people there my age, or whether the preaching ‘feeds me.’
 In each case, I remain the consumer, customizing my ecclesial selection at the drive-thru that is the religious scene of contemporary American life.
 The two videos above might initially seem miles apart, but they are both criticizing different expressions of the very same ecclesial consumerism.

 As difficult as it is to believe, if we worship in a community or organization that is custom-made to our own tastes, desires, self-perceived needs, and interpretations, we are nevertheless worshiping a god made in our own image, and in this way ultimately worshiping ourselves, even as we sing praise choruses describing how much we love Jesus.
-For this reason if we identify or locate ‘the church’ by finding the most moving religious experience, or by finding and associating with the people most like ourselves, who most closely share our interpretation of Scripture, we’re engaging in an ecclesial consumerism that is ultimately a religious form of narcissism.1 All these expressions of ecclesial consumerism are all ultimately about sufficiently conforming to and gratifying the consumer.
+For this reason if we identify or locate ‘the church’ by finding the most moving religious experience, or by finding and associating with the people most like ourselves, who most closely share our interpretation of Scripture, we’re also unintentionally participating in an ecclesial consumerism that is ultimately a religious form of narcissism.1 All these expressions of ecclesial consumerism are all ultimately about sufficiently conforming to and gratifying the perceived desires of the consumer.

 Paradoxically, however, every form of ecclesial consumerism is finally unsatisfying.
 The deepest desire of the human heart is union with the God in whose image we are made, not the god who is made in our image.
 The ‘church’ formed by way of ecclesial consumerism is thus shaped in the form of our self-perceived needs and desires; not in the divine form that alone can meet those needs.
 And so church-in-our-own-image cannot be ultimately satisfying; we end up demanding from it what it cannot provide to us, leaving behind a trail of bitter, burned out, and disillusioned people.